djibygass/bypasscaptcha_Mlearning/README.md

 # bypasscaptcha_Mlearning
-Machine learning project that allows you to by pass a (bus) captcha
+Machine learning project that allows you to by pass a (bus) captcha.